FAQ for DocDel and ILL

 Are there any materials that may not be readily available on interlibrary loan?

-Loans of journal volumes, very recently published materials, audio-visual resources, software, reference books, dissertations, and rare books are unlikely to be available through interlibrary loan.
+Loans of textbooks, journal volumes, very recently published materials, audio-visual resources, software, reference books, dissertations, and rare books are unlikely to be available through interlibrary loan.

 Is there a fee for Interlibrary Loan and Document Delivery services?